 Earlier this month, the social media was flooded by pictures of the spectacular futuristic library of China.
 People went crazy looking at the design of the Tianjin Binhai Library located in the Binhai Cultural District of Tianjin, which has books stored in shelves from floor-to-ceiling.
 Although spectators loved the idea and design of the building, there were concerns about a lot of things, and with time these concerns came out to be real issues which have now been told to the world.
 Here, we are trying to tell you all that you need to know before you visit the library:

 1. The pristine white interiors

-As you can see, the main hall of the library has been given the purity of the white color from floor-to-ceiling.
+As you can see, the main hall of the library has been given the purity of the white colour from floor-to-ceiling.
 Everything, from the floor to the stairs to the bookshelves have a welcoming vibe to them.
 Don’t you think so?

 2. ‘The Eye of Binhai’

-The one structure that must have caught your eye is the giant sphere placed in the center of the building.
+The one structure that must have caught your eye is the giant sphere placed in the centre of the building.
 Well, that is an auditorium having a capacity of 110 people, which gives the feeling that the entire building is like an eye and the sphere is perfectly placed to look like the pupil of the eye.
 The library has thus been named as ‘The Eye Of Binhai.’